orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _settle

 *Holder might owe more than they have funds available: it means that the holder is foreclosable.
 Settlement would transfer all holder funds to the beneficiary, but not more.
-Does nothing if the creator holds the Orb.
+Does not transfer funds if the creator holds the Orb, but always updates `lastSettlementTime`.
+Should never be called if Orb is owned by the contract.
 Emits `Settlement`.*

 ```solidity